-High profile brands are widely spoofed by attackers phishing and spreading malware.
+High profile brands are widely spoofed by attackers using phishing emails and spreading malware.
 This reduces trust in these brands and allows phishing and malware campaigns to be more effective.

-It's safe and easy to get started by setting a monitor-only policy which lets you understand how email is being sent from your domain without affecting deliverability.
-With this understanding you can then move on to a policy which blocks spoofed emails and leaves legitimate email unaffected.
+It's safe and easy to get started using DMARC.
+Setting a 'monitor-only' DMARC policy gives you information on how email is being sent from your domain, without effecting delivery.
+Using the information gathered, you can then move on to a policy which blocks spoofed emails and leaves legitimate email unaffected.

-The NCSC is committed to helping the public-sector lead in deploying DMARC, and are prioritising 5,322 government domains for adoption in the first instance (Central Government).
+The NCSC is committed to helping the public-sector lead in deploying DMARC, and to do so, we are prioritising 5,322 Central Government domains for adoption in the first instance.

-Our plan is to rollout to all Central Government departments to help them set their domain policies so that spoofed emails are rejected by receivers, and the Mail Check platform is critical to providing the data to help that happen.
+Our plan is to give all Central Government departments access to Mail Check.
+This will provide them with the essential data needed to set domain policies so that spoofed emails are rejected by receivers.